Updated Jan. 26, 2018

 Dr. Paul Whang, 53, who trained at McMaster University in Hamilton and at Toronto’s Mt.
-Sinai Hospital, is currently an anaesthetist at Humber River Regional Hospital in west-end Toronto.
+Sinai Hospital, has worked as an anaesthetist in a half-dozen Toronto-area hospitals.
 His specialty offers him a unique perspective in the operating room—a key member of the OR team, but primarily an observer, mainly of the patient but also of the surgeons and nurses.
-He has worked at a half-dozen Toronto-area hospitals, and in his new book, Operating Room Confidential, he offers a frank, sometimes surprising and often funny account of his behind-the scenes recollections.
+In his 2010 book, Operating Room Confidential, he offers a frank, sometimes surprising and often funny account of his behind-the scenes recollections.

 Q: Why did you write this book?

 A: Have you read Anthony Bourdain’s Kitchen Confidential?
 He talks about what really happens behind the kitchen doors.
 It was raucous and funny and informative.
 And I realized many people have a certain idea when they watch shows like House or ER, and some of it is true but a lot of it isn’t, and in addition there’s a lot of things and routines and rituals that we go through in the OR.
 That was the inspiration right there.

 Q: Are your colleagues going to like it?

 A: Well, they’re getting more and more interested, and sometimes that’s interesting: when we’re working in the OR and something happens, they look at me and say, “Paul, don’t put this in the book.”
 I have to promise, “Don’t worry!
 Names will be hidden.”

 Q: Surgical mistakes have to be the greatest horror for anybody in your position, and you mention one case when the surgeon cut out a smoker’s good lung, essentially killing him since he had only the one, cancer-filled left lung.
 How do these things happen?